 Many folks have their hopes resting in a vaccine in order for life to return to normal.
 Unfortunately, the situation is a bit more complicated than that.
 Even with a vaccine, small businesses have been closing left and right.
 Many small business owners don’t know how much time they have left in business.
 Why?
 Revenue has been declining, payment terms have been extending, and now business owners are realizing they are out of cash.
+Invoice factoring can be the small business vaccine that improves cash flow and keeps business going.

 Injection of Cash